JakobBergG/Dataproject_GBM/README.md

 ## How to run

 The pipeline is run by running the script `pipeline.py`.
 To specify settings such as the path of the input data folder and the output folder, a `settings.json` file must be created.
 This file further needs to specify a task id which specifies the nn-Unet model to use for the specific tasks in the steps of the pipeline.
 Furthermore, the size in voxels of the dilation filters used in registration and skull-stripping can be specified.
-It is also possible to specify the minimum size in voxels required for a lesion to be considered a tumor.
-Lastly it can be specified which parts of the pipeline and on which patients a specific exectution of the pipelin is supposed to run.
-If the key `only_run_selected_patiens` is set to `true` the pipeline only run on the patients which `PATIENT-IDENTIFIER` is in the list of the key `selected_patients`.
-If `only_run_selected_patiens` is set to `false` the pipeline will run on all the patients.
+Lastly, one can also specify the minimum size in voxels required for a lesion to be considered a tumor.
 If nothing is specified, the default paths and settings defined in `utils.py` will be used.
 An example of a `settings.json` file can be seen below:

 ```json
 {